Irfan-Riyad/A-Two-Stage-Hybrid-Retrieval-Architecture-for-University-Knowledge-Bases/README.md

 This research was conducted at the **Department of Computer Science and Engineering, East West University, Dhaka-1212, Bangladesh**.
 The dataset was constructed from the official EWU web portals and academic bulletins for the 2026 academic year.

----

-<p align="center">Made with ❤️ at East West University · Published at IEEE QPAIN 2026</p>